yaswanthreddyK/anonymous_feedback/README.md

 When sending messages you can select AI generated messages as suggessions.

 Technology Used: <br/>
-NextJS - For building web application
+NextJS - For building web application <br />
-NextAuth - For authentication
+NextAuth - For authentication  <br />
-EmailSend - For Sending verification Email
+EmailSend - For Sending verification Email  <br />
-Gemini API - For generating feedback suggessions Shandcn - Component Library
+Gemini API - For generating feedback suggessions  <br />
+Shandcn - Component Library  <br />
+Zod - For Validation <br />
+MongoDB - Database with mongoose wrapper <br />
+React Hook Forms - For creating forms
+Tailwindcss - For styling
+axios - for server communicatoins

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).